AdobeDocs/experience-manager-learn.en/help/forms/export-submitted-data-csv-format/export-submitted-data-csv.md

 ![Table Structure](assets/tablestructure.PNG)
 As you can see the name of the schema is aemformstutorial.Inside this schema is the table formsubmissions with the following columns defined

-* formdata: This column will hold the submitted formdata
+* formdata: This column holds the submitted formdata
-* formname: This column will hold the name of the form submitted
+* formname: This column holds the name of the form submitted
 * id: This is the primary key and is set to auto-increment

 The table name and the two-column names are exposed as OSGi configuration properties as shown in the screenshot below:
 ![osgi-configuration](assets/configuration.PNG)
-The code will read these values and construct the appropriate SQL query to execute.
-For example the following query will be executed based on the above values
+The code reads these values and construct the appropriate SQL query to execute.
+For example the following query is executed based on the above values

-**SELECT formdata FROM aemformstutorial.formsubmissions where formname=timeoffrequestform**
+`SELECT formdata FROM aemformstutorial.formsubmissions where formname=timeoffrequestform`

-In the above query the name of the form(timeoffrequestform) will be passed as request parameter to the servlet.
+In the above query the name of the form(timeoffrequestform) is passed as request parameter to the servlet.

 ## **Create OSGi Service**